About the Ottawa Carleton Male Choir (OCMC)

-The Choir comprises some 30 members from all walks of life.
-We sing a variety of musical, genres including classical, sacred, spiritual and secular works.
+The Choir is comprised of some 30 members from all walks of life.
+We sing a variety of musical genres including classical, sacred, spiritual and secular works.

 Our current Choir Director is Aude Urbancic.
 Past Choir Directors were Christina Stapper (1 year), Archie Smith (10 Years) and Margaret Van Dyk (10 Years).

-- In May 2002, it went on a concert tour in the Netherlands.
+- In May 2002, the Choir had a 10 day concert tour in the Netherlands.

-- The Choir celebrated its 10th anniversary in May of 2007 with an exciting two-week concert tour to the Czech Republic and the Netherlands.
-This event also marked the retirement of the Choir's founding director Archie Smith.
+- In May 2007 the Choir celebrated its 10th anniversary with an exciting two-week concert tour to the Czech Republic and the Netherlands.
+This event also marked the retirement of Choir Director Archie Smith.